 In her autobiography, Bacall wrote, “In order to qualify [for the Rat Pack], one had to be addicted to nonconformity, staying up late, drinking, laughing, and not caring what anyone thought or said about us."

-The group even had an “election” to designate who got which role.
+The group even had an “election” to designate which role each member would play.

 Frank Sinatra was pack master, Judy Garland was the first vice president, Bacall was den mother, Sid Luft was cage master, Irving “Swifty” Paul Lazar was recording secretary and treasurer, writer Nathaniel Benchley was historian, and Bogart was the rat in charge of public relations.
 Other members included Spencer Tracy, Katharine Hepburn, David Niven, Ira Gershwin, and restaurateur Mike Romanoff.